How to Track Your Period and Why It's Important?

 1. Menstruation phase

-— Approximately day 27 to day 5 of cycle
+— Approximately day 27 to day 5 of the cycle

 Day one of your period marks the first day of your menstrual cycle.
 A drop in the hormones oestrogen and progesterone causes the lining of the uterus (known as the endometrium) to shed and pass through the vagina resulting in a period.